aljazst/nfcTagApp/README.md

   <h1>NFC encode</h1>
 </div>

 NFC encode app is meant for storing sensitive data to a NFC tag.
-As NFC tags are portable or sticky you can stick them to your word desk and store password on it.
+As NFC tags are portable or sticky you can stick them to your word desk and store passwords on it.
 Nobody else will be able to read the data from the tag.
 You can encode any tipe of text message on a NFC tag.

 ## Download 📦